 Insights

-Breathing Through Burnout: 5 Breathing Techniques to Break Free from Work Exhaustion
+Breathing Through Burnout: 5 Breathing Techniques for Work Exhaustion

-Five practical breathing techniques for work burnout: you can do them at your desk in 5 minutes, and they help your nervous system exit alarm mode.
+Five practical breathing techniques for work burnout: you can do them at your desk in 5 minutes, and they can help create steadier pauses during the day.

 Quick start (2 minutes)